 Here’s everything you need to know about doing a gut cleanse.

-A gut cleanse restores gut health by flushing out bad bacteria that have accumulated in the digestive tract.
+A gut cleanse is a process that restores gut health by flushing out bad bacteria that have accumulated in the digestive tract.
 It rebalances your gut microbiome with good bacteria (AKA probiotics).
 It also calms gastrointestinal upset by eliminating trigger foods and increasing fruits and veggies.

 It’s important to note that research into gut cleanses is still premature.
 Currently, a few clinical studies do support gut cleanses, finding that “commercial detox diets enhance liver detoxification and eliminate persistent organic pollutants from the body” (2).